Breaking a lease in QLD due to mental health reasons?

 Be The First To Answer This Question…

 Incoming search terms:

-- can you break a lease because of mental health issues
+- can you break aptment lease for mental illness texas

-- how to get out of a real estate contract due to mental illness
+- can i get out of a lease with mental illness